Levak/RoleKeeper/README.md

 access to the `config.json` file and bot launch.

- - `!refresh`, will crawl the server member list again to find members without any role and assign one if a team captain is found;
+ - `!refresh`, will crawl the server member list again to find members without any role and assign one if a team captain is found. **CAUTION**: Do not use this command if someone already used `!add_captain` or `!remove_captain` as it will reset captain database and forget about the new ones;
- - `!create_teams`, based on `members.csv`, creates all the team roles in advance (optional).
+ - `!create_teams`, [DEPRECATED] based on `members.csv`, creates all the team roles in advance (optional).
 This can be helpful when `members.csv` is incomplete and contains invalid Discord ID while teams are correct, allowing manual role-assigning by a referee;
+ - `!export_members`, will generate a CSV of all members in the Discord server;
- - `!wipe_teams`, will delete all team-captain roles and remove team captain and group role from every member;
+ - `!wipe_teams`, will delete all team-captain roles known from captain database, remove their captain and group roles, reset their nickname;
- - `!wipe_matches`, will remove all channels starting with `match_`;
+ - `!wipe_matches`, will remove all match chat channels created;
  - `!wipe_messages #channel`, will remove all non-pinned messages in `channel`.
 Note that `channel` has to be a valid chat-channel mention.